Stabilization of intersection Betti numbers for moduli spaces of one-dimensional sheaves on surfaces: Introduction

 \subsection{Conventions}

-A variety is an integral and separated scheme of finite type.
+All schemes are assumed to be of finite type over the field $\bC$ of complex numbers.
+A variety is an integral and separated scheme.
 A curve is a projective scheme of pure dimension $1$.
+A surface is a variety of dimension $2$.
 By a point of a scheme, we always mean a closed point.
 All sheaves are assumed to be coherent.
 For a sheaf $\cE$ on a projective scheme $X$, we denote by $h^i(\cE)$ (resp. $\operatorname{ext}^i(\cE,\cE)$) the dimension of the $i$-th sheaf cohomology $H^i(X,\cE)$ (resp. $i$-th Ext group $\Ext^i(\cE,\cE)$) as a $\bC$-vector space.